KabukiStarship/Script2/docs/faq.md

 * Does Script cost any money?

-    * No: Script is licensed under the Apached 2.0 License and welcomes closed-source commershial usage.
+    * No: Script is licensed under the Apache 2.0 License and welcomes closed-source commercial usage.

-* Where can I find a working Script Implmementation?
+* Where can I find a working Script Implementation?

-    * Kabuki Toolkit(KT) is the premere Script implmementation.
+    * Kabuki Toolkit(KT) is the reference Script implementation.
 KT can be found at  [https://github.com/kabuki-starship/kabuki-toolkit](https://github.com/kabuki-starship/kabuki-toolkit).
-KT is also licensed under the Apached 2.0 License and welcomes closed-source commershial usage.
+KT is also licensed under the Apache 2.0 License and welcomes closed-source commercial usage.